-Source: MedlinePlus and American Board of Plastic Surgery
+Source: MedlinePlus and American Society of Plastic Surgeons

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

 - Excellent site with information about different procedures, safety issues, and more.

 - American Board of Plastic Surgery

 - Detailed information on the certification of plastic surgeons.